 That's all!
 Your device is now connected to Edge Impulse.
 To verify this, go to your Edge Impulse project, and click Devices.
 The device will be listed here.

-With everything set up you can now build your first machine learning model with these tutorials:
+With everything set up you can now build and run your first machine learning model with these tutorials:

 If the UniFlash CLI is not added to your PATH, the install scripts will fail.
 To fix this, add the installation directory of UniFlash (example